Bassdanger/second-brain/Kubernetes/Tips and Tricks.md

- watch -n 1 "kubectl get pods" lets you watch in real time press "u" in vim to undo mv * deployment/ moves all files to folder in same level
+ watch -n 1 "kubectl get pods" lets you watch in real time press "u" in vim to undo mv * deployment/ moves all files to folder in same level in vim, :%s/test/frontend/g replaces all tests with frontend, can use it with different words to replace